SharifAmit/DilatedFCNSegmentation/README.md

 Run demo.py

 # License
-The code is released under the MIT License, you can read the license file included in the reposity for details.
+The code is released under the MIT License, you can read the license file included in the repository for details.

 # Caffe